Painting from the Wild Heart

-And finally, painting in this way can transform not only your relationship to creative blocks around artistic expression but also transform those attitudes and habits that keep you from meeting with imagination and courage the challenges of your daily life.
+And finally, intuitive painting can transform not only your relationship to creative blocks around artistic expression but also transform those attitudes and habits that keep you from meeting with imagination and courage the challenges of your daily life.

 These classes are appropriate for all levels of painting experience.
 People come who have never picked up a brush and who have told themselves “I’m not creative” or “I can’t paint,” only to find their inner painter alive and well.

-Experienced artists with years of training can also benefit from this approach when they find themselves mired in a creative block or have lost their passion for painting.
+Experienced artists with years of training can also benefit from this intuitive painting approach when they find themselves mired in a creative block or have lost their passion for painting.

 Painting from the Wild Heart Weekly Classes